-During this Phase, the concept will be developed in consultation with the public for acceptance by City Council (April 2018).
+During this Phase, the concept has been developed in consultation with the public for review by City Council (Completed).

 Phase Two: Create

-A full set of construction-ready documents will be developed, permits obtained, and the public will be asked to approve financing for the project via a vote (November 2018).
+A full set of construction-ready documents will be developed, permits obtained, and the public will be asked to approve financing for the project via a vote in November (In progress - financing approved).

 Phase Three: Build

-The Council will asked to consider authorizing a construction contract (February 2019), pending authorization, the building will be built, move in will occur and everyone will be invited to opening celebrations (April 2020).
+The Council will asked to consider authorizing a construction contract (Fall 2019), pending authorization, the building will be built, move in will occur and everyone will be invited to opening celebrations (2021).